| History Walter Dandy was the first to

 included malignant tumors, prior radiation therapy and the presence of

+significant preoperative neurological impairment.
 The most common tumors are

 astrocytomas and germinomas, each representing about 16 percent of all pineal